luisarizmendi/ocp-libvirt-ipi/README.md

 ..but before running that script to make the build, I applied two changes to the code (shown below).

 This is important...wait just for a moment and think about it... you can do all of this because **IT IS OPEN SOURCE**.
-I would be impossible if we were using close-source Software...
+It would be impossible if we were using close-source Software...

 ### Custom disk